rust-cli/team/src/in-depth/docs.md

 ```

 Secondly, you need to use a `build.rs`
-to generate a manual at compile-time
+to generate the manual file at compile-time
 from the definition of your app
 in code.

 There are a few things to keep in mind
-such as how you want to package your binary
+(such as how you want to package your binary)
 but for now
-we simply put the `man` page
+we simply put the `man` file
 next to our `src` folder.

 ```rust